 John 11:3-6 Therefore the sisters sent to Him, saying, "Lord, behold, he whom You love is sick."
 4 When Jesus heard that, He said, "This sickness is not unto death, but for the glory of God, that the Son of God may be glorified through it."
 5 Now Jesus loved Martha and her sister and Lazarus.
-6 So, when He heard that he was sick, He stayed two more days in the place where He was. s was very sick enough for his sisters Martha and Mary to seek the help from
+6 So, when He heard that he was sick, He stayed two more days in the place where He was.

 Lazarus was very sick enough for his sisters Martha and Mary to seek the help from Jesus immediately.
-They were confident that Jesus has healed those in the multitude whom He did not have any personal relationship with, certainly He would be there to heal His friend Lazarus.
+They were confident that Jesus had healed those in the multitude whom He did not have any personal relationship with, certainly He would be there instantly to heal His friend Lazarus.